miyabeana = after Dr. Miyabe Kingo, a Japanese botanist

 Below is a neat hedge at the Montreal Botanic garden using SX64.
 This will need to be pruned 2-3 times during the summer.

-Below is a comparison of four selections of
+Below is a comparison of five selections of